SafaGhina/online-keyboard/README.md

-# online-keyboard
+# About Online Keyboard
-Keyboard in Java Processing
+First project with Java Processing.
+Learning how to incorporate object oriented programming by creating a keyboard in the language.
+Includes numbers, letters, space bar, and backspace.